shubhangi-singh21/My-Codes/Contribute.md

 * Resources to be added under respective headings.
 If you wish to add a new heading, ping the same in the issues comment section first.

-* Please create a valid pull request by following all contribution guidelines mentioned by [Hacktoberfest](https://hacktoberfest.digitalocean.com/details).

 * Please don’t spam the repository.
 Make sure you make unique contributions to avoid redundancy.

 * Star the repositary ⭐